If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Well, research has proven that having some hobbies, creativity or any outdoor activity boost our moods and relieve symptoms of anxiety and depression.

-Hobbies can have following direct and indirect benefits on one’s personality and mood-
+Hobbies can have following benefits on one’s personality and mood-

 Give you more control on your life and choices